Ahmed-Shahzad10/PDF-RAG-Assistant/README.md

 │
 ├── .gitignore
 └── README.md

-⚙️ How It Works
+## How It Works:

-1. PDF Upload
+1. PDF Upload:
 The user uploads a PDF through the web interface.
 The FastAPI /uploads endpoint:
 PDF → Validation → Save locally → Extract text → Structural chunking → Generate embeddings → Store vectors in FAISS

-2. Document Chunking
+2. Document Chunking:
 The extracted document is divided into meaningful chunks rather than treating the entire PDF as one large block.
 Each chunk contains information such as: